PATH Cultivating the Arts and Humanities Success Summit

 - 1 p.m. — Faculty panel: “A Pathway to Inclusive Teaching: Integrating Social Justice into Higher Education," moderated by Danny Widener, UC San Diego

-- The 1 p.m. panel will be open to the public.
+- The 1 p.m. panel was open to the public.

 If there is one thing that Jeff Duncan-Andrade knows for sure, it’s this: If you find something that’s not working, change it.
 And that’s exactly what he has done.
 The longtime urban educator, researcher and activist felt that students in his community in East Oakland, California, who are mostly Black and Latinx, weren’t getting the education they deserved.